 Cheers to everyone who helps make a Montana-made beer we can all be proud of.
 May you have a clean and healthful environment for present and future generations.

-Special thanks to Matt Leow of the Montana Brewers Association, Amanda LaYacona of Ruby Valley Brew, and Tristan Bradford of The Front Brewing Company for taking the time to talk to us.
+Special thanks to Matt Leow of the Montana Brewers Association, Amanda LaYacona of Ruby Valley Brew, and Tristan Bradford of The Front Brewing Company (now Jeremiah Johnson Brewing Company) for taking the time to talk to us.

 Got something to say to Prairie Populist?
 Send news tips, story ideas and comments to [email protected].
 If you have something to submit, or an idea for a story you’d like to write for us, check out our Submission Guidelines here.